oliverclaypole/7BUIS010W/README.md

 Key Visuals:
 Dendrogram: Justifies the selection of N=3 clusters using Ward's linkage.

-3D Risk Map: Visualizes how Cluster 2 (Aggressive) separates from the market core based on Beta.
+3D Risk Map: Visualises how Cluster 2 (Aggressive) separates from the market core based on Beta.

 Boxplots: Demonstrates the statistical "spread" of each group, confirming that Cluster 0 has the lowest variance.Language: Python 3.x (Google Colab)

 BI Tools:
 Star Schema Design, CRM Sustainability Framework